 - You want to make sure you are picking the right format for your brand.
 For eCommerce, these include promoted, video, buying, and carousel Pins, which we highlighted above.

 - Make your ads memorable by finding creative ways to showcase your products.
 Products on a white background with too much spacing, for example, are just not going to cut it.

 - Take a content-based approach to your ads and use Pinterest to repurpose eCommerce blog posts and guides.
 Think about Pinterest and what users are using the platform for: interest searching.

 - Use seasons to push content and products.
-Pinterest searchers will be pinning up a storm for holidays like Valentine’s or Christmas, or seasonal events like the start of Spring.
+Pinterest searchers will be pinning up a storm for holidays like Valentine’s Day or Christmas, or seasonal events like the start of spring.
 You want to make sure you capitalize on these searches.